cchesser/che55er-site/content/post/kcdc-2021-recap.md

 date: 2021-09-17
 ---

-These last two days was [KCDC](https://www.kcdc.info) in Kansas City.
+These last two days were [KCDC](https://www.kcdc.info) in Kansas City for me.
 This was my first in-person developer conference since late 2019.
 While there were still restrictions (wearing masks), it was a fantastic time to see people again.
 I was able to meet up with past colleagues and discover new people at lunch and through talks, an experience that immediately filled a void in my life.
 While I have participated in other virtual conferences since the pandemic started, the in-person session was a great experience.
 Everyone I talked to also shared the same feedback.

 Many thanks to the organizers, sponsors, and speakers for making it happen!
 This post will just include some of my notes that I captured which I thought were readable enough for sharing, and references for notes on my talk that I also shared.